Dilshad52/AI-Based-Hate-Speech-Detection/README.md

 # AI-Based Hate Speech Detection Using NLTK and Machine Learning

 ## Overview
-This project detects hate speech, offensive comments, and normal comments on social media platforms using Machine Learning and Natural Language Processing.
+This project detects hate speech, offensive comments, and normal comments from social media platforms like Twitter, Facebook, Instagram using Machine Learning and Natural Language Processing.

 ## Technologies
 - Python